dnutzz/ffmpeg-brander/README.md

 Simple perl script that allows you to append intro+outro files and overlay images to an exisiting video file.

 ## Dependencies
-Minimum Perl 5.1 is required.
+Minimum Perl 5.1 and ffmpeg are required.

 ## Usage